LG Renoir (KC910)

 The LG KC910 Renoir is a high-end feature phone released by LG Electronics.
 The LG Renoir was the world's first full touchscreen 8-megapixel camera phone.
 It debuted on 2 October 2008 as the successor of the LG Viewty.
 Like the Viewty is incorporates xenon flash with Schneider Kreuznach optics.

-The LG Renoir adds several new capabilities over the Viewty, including GPS support, Wi-Fi support, an accelerometer, and Dolby Mobile audio support.
+Named after Pierre-Auguste Renoir, the LG Renoir adds several new capabilities over the Viewty, including GPS support, Wi-Fi support, an accelerometer, and Dolby Mobile audio support.
+Originally released in black, a pink coloured version was released in 2009.